That Drug Expiration Date May Be More Myth Than Fact

 The age of the drugs might have been bizarre, but the question the researchers wanted to answer wasn't.
 Pharmacies across the country in major medical centers and in neighborhood strip malls routinely toss out tons of scarce and potentially valuable prescription drugs when they hit their expiration dates.

-Gerona and Cantrell, a pharmacist and toxicologist, knew that the term "expiration date" was a misnomer.
+Gerona, a pharmacist; and Cantrell, a toxicologist, knew that the term "expiration date" was a misnomer.
 The dates on drug labels are simply the point up to which the Food and Drug Administration and pharmaceutical companies guarantee their effectiveness, typically at two or three years.
-But the dates don't necessarily mean they're ineffective immediately after they "expire" – just that there's no incentive for drug makers to study whether they could still be usable.
+But the dates don't necessarily mean they're ineffective immediately after they "expire" — just that there's no incentive for drugmakers to study whether they could still be usable.

 ProPublica has been researching why the U.S. health care system is the most expensive in the world.
 One answer, broadly, is waste — some of it buried in practices that the medical establishment and the rest of us take for granted.
-We've documented how hospitals often discard pricey new supplies, how nursing homes trash valuable medications after patients pass away or move out, and how drug companies create expensive combinations of cheap drugs.
+We've documented how hospitals often discard pricey new supplies, how nursing homes trash valuable medications after patients die or move out, and how drug companies create expensive combinations of cheap drugs.
 Experts estimate such squandering eats up about $765 billion a year — as much as a quarter of all the country's health care spending.

 What if the system is destroying drugs that are technically "expired" but could still be safely used?